 It didn’t happen exactly how I thought it would, but that’s normal.
 The how always changes.
 The outcome doesn’t.

-What I want you to know, is you can create your five your plan right now and turn it into a reality.
+What I want you to know, is you can create your five year plan right now and turn it into a reality.

 Why You Need To Create A Five Year Plan

 If you don’t come up with a five year plan, you won’t be moving toward who you want to become or getting what you want in life.

 You will literally stay right where you are today.
 You’ll repeat the past.
 You’ll have more of the same.

 For example, someone will say to me, “in five years, I want to settle down, get married, and have kids.”

 I’ll say back, “are you becoming the type of person who has that life right now?
 Are you practicing thinking and feeling like someone who has that result?
 Do you have short term goals?
 How about other long term goals?”